stashed/stash/README.md

 ---

 **Stash binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--analytics=false`.
+To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

 ---